Some online resources related to the topics of my books:

 The Conquest of the Air, by John Alexander.
 Google Books has a number of full-text ballooning books (the narratives above link to some of them).
 Alexander’s 1902 book is a readable, relatively brief history of aeronautics that was published a year before the Wright brothers’ first powered flight.
 The book’s final chapters speculate about the future of flight.

 A Dirty, Wicked Town: Tales of 19th Century Omaha

 To Nebraska in 1857: A Diary of E.F.
 Beadle.
 Beadle’s diary is one of the liveliest first-person accounts of life in territorial Omaha.
 Here is the complete text, for which I wrote a new introduction.

-My employer, the Nebraska State Historical Society, has the most comprehensive collections of historical resources related to Nebraska and Omaha.
+My employer, History Nebraska, has the most comprehensive collections of historical resources related to Nebraska and Omaha.
 Douglas County Historical Society and the Durham Museum are also a great resources.